HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <!-- tabs:end -->

-3. History of the content ID can then be queried from layer-2 API.
+3. The history of the content ID can be queried on layer-2 by using its API.

 <!-- tabs:start -->